cgroza/GraffiTE/README.md

 `GraffiTE` is a pipeline that finds polymorphic transposable elements in genome assemblies or long read datasets and genotypes the discovered polymorphisms in read sets using a pangenomic approach. `GraffiTE` is developed by **Cristian Groza** and **Clément Goubert** in [Guillaume Bourque's group](https://computationalgenomics.ca/BourqueLab/) at the [Genome Centre of McGill University](https://www.mcgillgenomecentre.ca/) (Montréal, Canada). `GraffiTE` is based on the concept developped in [Groza et al., 2022](https://link.springer.com/protocol/10.1007/978-1-0716-2883-6_5).

 1. First, each genome assembly or longread dataset is aligned to the reference genome with [`minimap2`](https://github.com/lh3/minimap2).
-For each sample considered, structural variants (SVs) are called with [`svim-asm`](https://github.com/eldariont/svim-asm) if using assemblies or `sniffnes` if using longreads and only insertions and deletions relative to the reference genome are kept.
+For each sample considered, structural variants (SVs) are called with [`svim-asm`](https://github.com/eldariont/svim-asm) if using assemblies or `sniffles` if using longreads and only insertions and deletions relative to the reference genome are kept.
 ![](https://i.imgur.com/Ouzl83K.png)
 2. Candidate SVs (INS and DEL) are scanned with [`RepeatMasker`](https://www.repeatmasker.org/), using a user-provided library of repeats of interest (.fasta).
 SVs covered ≥80% by repeats are kept.
 At this step, target site duplications (TSDs) are searched for SVs representing a single TE family.
 ![](https://i.imgur.com/2qRpojE.png)